rastabda22/rastabda24/README.md

 A simple Text Terminal Simulator for Javascript.

-After watching some Python games made in command lines I was intrigued.
-How hard would it be to simulate this simple graphical environment using Javascript?
+After watching some Python games made in terminals (command lines) I was intrigued.
+How hard would it be to simulate this graphical environment if I used Javascript?
 I quickly made a prototype.
 However it doesn't support many symbols as they are either not in the monospace font or had wider widths, thus shifting the Border.
 This functional prototype has a simple "pre" tag and manipulates through Javascript.